coderefinery/data-visualization-python/content/pandas.md

    plots one above the other.

 2. In the precitipation plot, instead of `column="name"` try `column="date"` and compare the two results.
-In this case don't worry too much about the labels and annotations.
+Don't worry too much about the labels and annotations.
 They can be improved.

 3. Modify the temperature range plot to have the two cities side by side,